chuongmep/bim42.github.io/_posts/2014-08-02-drawings-in-navisworks.md

 ![<img class="aligncenter size-full wp-image-518" src="http://bim42.com/wp-content/uploads/2014/08/find.png" alt="find" width="520" height="421" srcset="https://bim42.com/wp-content/uploads/2014/08/find.png 520w, https://bim42.com/wp-content/uploads/2014/08/find-300x242.png 300w, https://bim42.com/wp-content/uploads/2014/08/find-370x300.png 370w" sizes="(max-width: 520px) 100vw, 520px" />](http://bim42.com/wp-content/uploads/2014/08/find.png)

 This feature present in Revit was missing in Design Review and allows for a quick review of elements from the drawings to the 3D view.
-On the other hand, some markup tools present in Design Review are not available in Navisworks, and we don&#8217;t have the ability to import these markup back in Revit.
+On the other hand, some markup tools present in Design Review are not available in Navisworks, and we don't have the ability to import these markup back in Revit.